Vizonex/multidict/docs/multidict.rst

    :retval -1: if failure had occured

-.. c:function:: static inline PyObject* MultiDict_GetOne(MultiDict_CAPI* api, PyObject* self, PyObject* key)
+.. c:function:: static inline PyObject* MultiDict_GetOne(MultiDict_CAPI* api, PyObject* self, PyObject* key, PyObject** result)

-   Return the **first** value for *key* if *key* is in the dictionary, else *default*.
+   Return the **first** value for *key* if *key* is in the dictionary, else *NULL*.

    :param api: Python Capsule Pointer
    :param self: the :class:`MultiDict` object
    :param key: the key to get one item from
-   :returns: a default value on success,
-   :retval NULL: with :exc:`KeyError` or :exc:`TypeError` raised on failure

-.. c:function:: static inline PyObject* MultiDict_Get(MultiDict_CAPI* api, PyObject* self, PyObject* key)

-   Return the **first** value for *key* if *key* is in the dictionary, else None.

-   :param api: Python Capsule Pointer
-   :param self: the :class:`MultiDict` object
-   :param key: the key to get one item from
+   :param result: the object to attached the obainted object to.
-   :returns: a default value None on success
+   :retval 1: on sucess
-   :retval NULL: is returned and raises, :exc:`TypeError` on failure
+   :retval 0: on failure (No exceptions are raised)
+   :retval -1: on :exc:`TypeError` raised

-.. c:function:: static inline PyObject* MultiDict_Pop(MultiDict_CAPI* api, PyObject* self, PyObject* key)
+.. c:function:: static inline PyObject* MultiDict_PopOne(MultiDict_CAPI* api, PyObject* self, PyObject* key)

    Remove and return a value from the dictionary.